PrincetonUniversity/FastTemplatePeriodogram/README.rst

 Updates
 -------

-* See the `issues <https://github.com/PrincetonUniversity/FastTemplatePeriodogram/issues>`_section for known bugs!
-You can also submit bugs through this interface.
+See the `issues <https://github.com/PrincetonUniversity/FastTemplatePeriodogram/issues>`_section for known bugs.
+You can also submit bugs and suggest improvements through that interface.

 More information
 ================